 How to pronounce I appreciate your flexibility in accommodating our requirements. in American English

-In casual American English, "I appreciate your flexibility in accommodating our requirements" sounds like "ahy uh-PREE-shee-ayt yer flehk-suh-BIH-luh-tee ihn uh-KAH-muh-day-duhng ar ruh-KWAHY-er-muhnts".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "I appreciate your flexibility in accommodating our requirements" as "ahy uh-PREE-shee-ayt yer flehk-suh-BIH-luh-tee ihn uh-KAH-muh-day-duhng ar ruh-KWAHY-er-muhnts" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+You'll hear it on flexibility and again on accommodating — a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.